 The Pharmaceutical Affairs Law regulates import procedures.
-You are responsible for complying with Japanese laws and quality/safety standards when importing.
+When importing, you are responsible for complying with Japanese laws and quality/safety standards.
 You have to provide the correct documentation to pass customs.
 COVUE, as your Importer of Record and operating partner in Japan, handles the import process on your behalf to secure a smooth sailing of your business.

 Importing Cosmetics in Japan using IOR (Japan Importer of Record)

-If you’re planning to sell cosmetics in Japan without having a physical entity, you will need a licensed IOR to help you through the entire process.
+If you plan to sell cosmetics in Japan without a physical entity, you will need a licensed IOR to help you through the entire process.
 Here are the steps to import cosmetics using an IOR.

 You’ll need to find a company or an individual who can act as the Importer of Record for your cosmetics.
-Make sure that they have experience with importing cosmetics and are familiar with Japanese regulations.
+Ensure they have experience importing cosmetics and are familiar with Japanese regulations.

-This information usually includes manufacturing process, packaging, labeling and storage.
+This information usually includes the manufacturing process, packaging, labeling and storage.